Korean War Project

 Entry: 76417

-FIREBALL OF TEAJON
+Subject: FIREBALL OF TEAJON

-FRAINK SPRINGEER SR. wrote on October 14, 2010
+Frank Dee Springer SR. wrote on October 14, 2010

-CITY AND STATE: EAGLE POINT OR
+City and State: EAGLE POINT OR

-UNIT: 1ST CAV 99TH FA BATTERY
+Unit: 1ST CAV 99TH FA BATTERY

 Comments: Looking for anyone who may have known my father--- Frank Dominick Springer- Sargent 1st Class-- He was shipped from Japan on the 1st of July 1950 as part of Operation Smith - to Korea-- He was in combat there until late December of 50.
 Several Bronze star medals for his action.
 Quiet man, loving Father. -- I've seen a photo of his gun with the inscription written on the barrel----"FIREBALL OF TEJON OR TEAJON